humdek-unibe-ch/sh-selfhelp/README.md

  - Enable URL rewriting with: `sudo a2enmod rewrite`
  - Finally, reload apache2 to apply all these changes: `sudo service apache2 reload`

+## Update
+ - run the `sql` files in the correct order from folder `server/db/update_scripts`.
+ - after update clear the `cache`.
+Now as a workaround it could be done from page `cms->preferences`,  on save of this page the cache is cleared